 See above response to "p) adverse alteration or destruction of unique or valuable habitats, critical habitat for endangered species, important wildlife or fishery breeding or nursery areas, designated wildlife management or sanctuary areas, or forestlands."
 No other public parks, shoreline access points, public works, or designated recreation areas would be adversely altered by either the nonstructural measures.
-The measures would utilize the best available practical techniques and BMPs during construction to avoid and minimize potential adverse impacts on public parks, shoreline access points, public works, designated recreation areas, scenic rivers, or other areas of public use and concern.
+The measures would utilize the best available practical techniques and BMPs during construction to avoid and minimize potential adverse impacts on public parks, shoreline access points, public works, or designated recreation areas would utilize the best available practical techniques and BMPs during construction to avoid and minimize potential adverse impacts on public parks, shoreline access points, public works, designated recreation areas, scenic rivers, or other areas of public use and concern.